pranjan511/webcom-viewer/README.md

 System Requirement

-webcom-viewer is a very lightweight server, It required very less resource, believe me ;)
+webcom-viewer is a very lightweight server, It requires very less resource, believe me ;)

 Disk : ~30 MB (may require more space, when we store metrics data for long time)